 If your duties do not include teaching, or you have been formally dispensed from discharging teaching duties on a temporary basis, you should make this clear in your application, giving the reasons and dates.

-Please note, only teaching conducted at the University of Cambridge/its Colleges can be considered as part of your application.
+Please note that only teaching conducted at the University of Cambridge/its Colleges can be considered as part of your application.

 College Teaching